apolmiguel/how2trainyournetwork_course/README.md

 pip install .
 ```

-You may also need to install the following packages to make the `.ipynb` notebookis work.
+You may also need to install the following packages to make the `.ipynb` notebooks work.

 ```sh
 pip install numpy